-Healthy Families are no accident, and they are usually happy families.
+Healthy families are no accident, and they are usually happy families.
 Happiness should not be our goal.
 It is not something we find at the end of the rainbow.
 It is what happens to us along the way to building a meaningful, purposeful life.

 Families, like people, get sick sometimes.
 We are not always healthy.
 But when we get sick, we should want to get well.
-Sometimes it is harder for sick families to get well than it is for sick bodies to heal because we have trouble admitting that our families are sick.
+Sometimes it is harder for sick families to get well than it is for sick bodies to heal, because we have trouble admitting that our families are sick.
 Sick families can get well, but healing doesn't happen automatically.
 It happens only when people are determined to change their lifestyle.
-In our text from the Sermon on the Mount, we learn some exciting truths that can be applied to family life.
+In our text from the Sermon on the Mount, we learn some exciting truths than can be applied to family life.

-I. Healthy families are the result of deliberate choices (Matt.
-7:13-14)
+1. Healthy families are the result of deliberate choice (Matthew 7:13-14).

 These two verses talks about the two ways of life.
 The two choices and what Jesus says in these two verses is that everyone must choose either one or the other of two ways.
-And what He is saying is that the choice of the one way leads to heaven; and the choice of the other leads to hell.
-God's way is not easy to find, nor is it easy to walk in once we find it.
+And what He is saying is that the choice of the one way leads to heaven; the choice of the other leads to hell.
+God's way is not easy to fine, nor is it easy to walk in once we find it.
 There are easier ways to life than to live God's way.
-The traffic that moves in the direction of the world following a crowd are people who justify their choices by saying, "everybody is doing it," are walking on that well traveled path.
+The traffic that moves in the direction of the world follows a crowded thoroughfare.
+People who justify their choices by saying, "Everybody is doing it," are walking on that well traveled path.

-But God's word is clear!
+But God's Word is dear.
 If we want to find life, we will often be on a lonely road.
 That's one reason churches are so important to Christian families.
 We gather together in the church, not because we're perfect and not because we're always what we ought to be, but because we understand the ground rules and we know when we're in foul territory.
 The world doesn't even know there is an outof-bounds.
 They live bouncing off one wall to the other, never quite understanding why their lives keep getting shaken out of joint.

 We know that our families are really hurting.
-As a church, we are here to help one another, not only when we're well, but also when we're sick.
+As a church we are here to help one another, not only when we're well, but also when we're sick.
 But the church must be more than a hospital, more than a place that treats pain with quick fixes.
-In order to be well, we must make deliberate choices to the end.
-It isn't easy!
-It's costly!
+In order to be well, we must make deliberate choices to that end.
+It isn't easy.
+It's costly.
 Sometimes we have to go against the current to escape what the world offers us.
-To be healthy, we must be different!
+To be healthy, we must be different.

 II.
-Healthy families are built on thoughtful behavior towards one another.
-(Matt.
-7:12)
+Healthy Families are built on thoughtful behavior toward one another (Matthew 7:12).

 This verse is the golden rule for families.
-"So in everything do to others what you would have them do to you."
-You might translate it,

-- So whatever you wish your husband would do for you, do that for him. - Whatever you wish your wife would do for you, do that for her. - Whatever you wish your children would do for you, do that for them. - Whatever you wish your parents would do for you, do that for them.
+"So in everything, do to others what you would have them do to you."
+You might translate it, "So whatever you wish your husband would do for you, do that for him."
+Whatever you wish you wife would do for you, do that for her.
+Whatever you wish your children or whatever you wish your parents would do for you, do that for them.